 Crucial information about the time-frame within which passengers can file a valid claim is handed to them from the first moment: the ticket or contract signed with the cruise line states not only the location where a claim may be filed, but also the time by which the cruise line needs to be informed about injuries and the intent to file a claim.

 If you suffered a cruise injury in the Miami area it is recommended to contact cruise injury lawyer Sean M. Cleary and determine together when to act and what legal course to take.
-Call our Miami based office at 305.416.9805.
+Call our Miami based office today.